 This module provides several classes implementing caches using different cache algorithms.
-All these classes derive from class Cache, which in turn derives from collections.MutableMapping, and provide maxsize and currsize properties to retrieve the maximum and current size of the cache.
+All these classes derive from class Cache, which in turn derives from collections.
+MutableMapping, and provide maxsize and currsize properties to retrieve the maximum and current size of the cache.
 When a cache is full, Cache. setitem() calls self.popitem() repeatedly until there is enough room for the item to be added.

-Cache also features a getsizeof() method, which returns the size of a given value.
+In general, a cache's size is the total size of its item's values.
+Therefore, Cache provides a getsizeof() method, which returns the size of a given value.
 The default implementation of getsizeof() returns 1 irrespective of its argument, making the cache's size equal to the number of its items, or len(cache).
 For convenience, all cache classes accept an optional named constructor parameter getsizeof, which may specify a function of one argument used to retrieve the size of an item's value.